Simple Or Exponential Moving Average?

 Which Moving Average To Use

-The difference between the EMA and SMA is minimal and should not make much of a difference in a robust trading strategy.
-In regards to best settings, just like the type, there is no best setting.
+The difference between EMA and SMA is minimal and shouldn’t significantly impact a robust trading strategy.
+Regarding optimal settings, like the type of moving average, there is no single best configuration.

-Longer-term traders who don’t care for more responsive indicators may choose a 50-200 period SMA for a trend indicator.
-As we saw in comparing the 200 EMA and SMA, being more responsive with the EMA made little difference.
+Long-term traders who prefer less responsive indicators often select a 50-200 period SMA as their trend indicator.
+As demonstrated in the comparison between 200 EMA and SMA, the increased responsiveness of the EMA showed minimal difference.

-You could even use something like the 100 SMA for longer term trend direction and a 10 EMA for corrections against the main trend.
+You can even combine different moving averages, such as using a 100 SMA to determine longer-term trend direction while employing a 10 EMA to identify corrections against the main trend.

 sell using average